 10. The Centenary Farmer’s Market:

-Walk around this double-storey market and you’ll find the air go from pungent to sweet to aromatic depending on the produce that is on display – from dried-fish to datse balls, seasonal vegetables and fruits and spices.
-Across the market and the footbridge (Kundeyling Baazam), one can find a collection of clothing and handicraft stalls.
-While there are wooden bowls, prayer beads, amulets, prayer wheels and the lot on offer, if you look carefully you could find some treasure amid the heap.
+Walk around this market and you’ll find the air go from pungent to sweet to aromatic depending on the produce that is on display, from dried-fish to Dachi (Cheese) balls, seasonal vegetables and fruits and spices.
+Across the market and the footbridge, one can find a collection of clothing and handicraft stalls.
+While there are wooden bowls, prayer beads, amulets, prayer wheels and the lot on offer.
+If you look carefully you could find some treasure amid the heap.

 11. Changangkha Lhakhang: